sonnetmedia/karimabennoune/journal/_posts/2015-12-14-guardian-lists-your-fatwa-does-not-apply-here-as-a-book-we-should-all-be-reading.md

 ---
-title: Gaurdian lists Your Fatwa Does Not Apply Here as a book we should all be reading
+title: Guardian lists Your Fatwa Does Not Apply Here as a book we should all be reading
 layout: page
 published: true
 categories: